northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ## Intended users

 * Users will be an out-of-state visitor, visiting Northern New Mexico and wanting some good advice as where to go.
+> As an out-of-state visitor, I want an app that I can use to look up new places to go and explore.

 * Northern New Mexico people needing a place to go where they have never been.
-* Out-of-state visitors, needing a guide on where to go!
+> As a resident of Northern New Mexico wanting to find a new point of interest I've never seen, I want an app that helps me locate new places in my area.

 * Local people who are in need of a quick and fast in state getaway!
+> As a resident of New Mexico, I want an app that gives me new places to explore in the Northern region of New Mexico to help me get away from the city!